thebushschool/cpjava/lessons/week7/readme_bak.md

 [_Bush School CPJava Fall Semester 2020_](https://chandrunarayan.github.io/cpjava/)

-# Week 7
+# Unit 7

 ## Prep Work
-* Review the comments you received on your [Data Visualization](../week5/homework/data-visualization.md) assignment and update your code to address the comments if time allows
+* Review the comments you received on your [Data Visualization](../unit5/homework/data-visualization.md) assignment and update your code to address the comments if time allows
-* Review and be prepared to talk with others about your [Data Visualization](../week5/homework/data-visualization.md) assignment
+* Review and be prepared to talk with others about your [Data Visualization](../unit5/homework/data-visualization.md) assignment

 ## Learning Objectives
 * Review importance of git